Get Started with the Intel® DPC++ Compatibility Tool

 Rodinia NW DPCT

-The Rodinia NW DPCT sample demonstrates how to migrate a Make/CMake project from CUDA to DPC++ using the Intel® DPC++ Compatibility Tool.
+The Rodinia NW DPCT sample demonstrates how to migrate a Make/CMake project from CUDA to SYCL using the Intel® DPC++ Compatibility Tool.

 - use theoneapi-cliutility to select a sample from the Intel® DPC++ Compatibility Tool category, or

 - Run the Intel® DPC++ Compatibility Tool from the sample root directory:dpct --in-root=. src/vector_add.cuThevector_add.dp.cppfile should appear in thedpct_outputdirectory.
 The file is now a SYCL source file.